-Despite the fact that the preferred room category is all located near Old Port Royale, that is not the best location.
+Despite the fact that the preferred room category rooms are all located near Old Port Royale, that is not the best location.
 The best sections to be in are either Jamaica or Aruba.

-This means you have your pick of stations depending on your plans.
+This means you have your pick of stations depending on your plans for the day.

 More specifically, the best rooms at Caribbean Beach Resort are in buildings 45, 51, 46, and 44.
 These specific buildings are in the middle of this side of the resort.
 Not only does that mean short walks to either Skyliner station, but also easy access to Old Port Royale.

-There is an island in the middle of Barefoot Bay connected with the shores by two bridges.
+There is an island in the middle of Barefoot Bay connecting both the shores by two bridges.
 By crossing this island, you are suddenly right in the hub of Caribbean Beach Resort.

 This gives you easy access to the pool, dining, concierge, and so on.

 That’s why I deem the best rooms at Caribbean Beach Resort to be in buildings 45, 51, 46, and 44.
 They give you the most well rounded convenience in terms of both transportation and the resort amenities.